concord-consortium/codap/v3/README.md

 In April, 2014, CODAP received NSF funding as a [project in its own right](https://concord.org/projects/codap) with the goal of developing a platform that can be used by developers of online curriculum materials that engage learners with data.
 Initial collaborations are: continuing work with InquirySpace and new work with [OceanTracks](http://oceantracks.org) at [EDC](http://www.edc.org) and [Terra Populus](http://www.terrapop.org) at the [Minnesota Population Center](https://www.pop.umn.edu/index.php).
 CODAP's success depends on the extent to which a community of developers embraces it as a way to bring dynamic, interactive data science tools to classroom (and other) learning.
 This work resulted in CODAP Version 2 which, by 2022 was being used by ~40K unique "28-day-active-users" in over 70 countries (stats from Google Analytics).

-July 2022 saw the beginning of the development of CODAP Version 3, a complete reimplementation of CODAP using modern web development tools such as React, Typescript, MobX State Tree and D3.
+July 2022 saw the beginning of the development of CODAP Version 3, a complete reimplementation of CODAP using modern web development tools such as React, TypeScript, MobX State Tree and D3.
 The goal of version 3 is that while the underlying software is completely new, the application features and user interface are largely unchanged so that users' transition to version 3 is as seamless as possible.

 ### What CODAP Looks Like